shreyaganguly/netsailor/README.md

 **$ netsailor -l -s -c path/to/cert/files -n certname 8000**

-Listen on SSL port 8000, and thereby providing the Certificates from specified path(default present working directory) and specifying the name(default "server")
+Listen on TLS port 8000, and thereby providing the Certificates from specified path(default present working directory) and specifying the name(default "server")

 ### File Transfer Examples: